informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 - Update a client:

 ```
-update client <dst-chain-id> <client-id>
+update client <host-chain-id> <client-id>
 ```

 **Details:**
-Submits a transaction to chain id `<dst-chain-id>` to update the client having identifier `<client-id>` with new consensus state from up-to-date headers.
+Submits a transaction to chain id `<host-chain-id>` to update the client having identifier `<client-id>` with new consensus state from up-to-date headers.
-Hermes will automatically infer the source chain of this client from the [client state][client-state].
+Hermes will automatically infer the target chain of this client from the [client state][client-state].

 ##### Create New Connection